-We can use Azure AD B2B feature to invite your organization users to use Grandler based on our Azure AD.
+We can use Azure AD B2B feature to invite your users to Grandler based on our Azure AD.
 You don’t have to deploy it on your Azure AD.
 You don’t have to configure it.
 We are just sharing this with you for collaboration.

-Cross-organization collaboration is hot and at the same time not so easy to roll.
-When you collaborate with an external party there are some things to be aligned:
+Cross-organization collaboration is a hot topic and at the same time not so easy to roll out.
+When you collaborate with an external party there are some things to be considered:

 - Is our security policy matching yours?

 On the other hand, you are still in control of your application.
 You decide if it requires multi-factor authentication.
-You choose who has the access.
+You choose who has access.

 Azure AD B2B provides API around it so you can build your onboarding process and send invitations to apps.
 Or you can use the default one in the service.

 The key scenario: An organization is using applications based on Azure AD and wants to collaborate in them with another business.
 Azure AD B2B allows working together by granting access to these apps to users from another Azure AD tenant.

 Time for the last one – my favorite, which deserves a separate write-up (and it will get one) – Azure AD B2C, Business-to-Consumer.